 One of the GCAA’s core activities is legislative advocacy.
-The Apartment Association represents its members’ interests at all levels of government to ensure multifamily-friendly legislation and regulatory policies.
-It’s vitally important to our industry that elected officials, from City Council all the way up to the US Senate, hear the apartment industry’s story and concerns.
-Click any topic below for more details on GCAA's current efforts in that area:
+We represent our members’ interests at all levels of government to ensure multifamily-friendly legislation and regulatory policies.
+It is vitally important to our industry that elected officials, from City Council to the US Senate, hear the apartment industry’s story and concerns.

-- New Development: Monitoring the proposed new Uniformed Development Ordinance, the Zoning Ordinance rewrite, changes to Transit Oriented Development (TOD) and other high-density building approaches
+- Planning and Development: Actively engaged with the Charlotte-Mecklenburg Planning Commission, the Development Services Technical Advisory Committee (DSTAC) and monitoring the proposed new Uniformed Development Ordinance, the Zoning Ordinance rewrite, changes to Transit Oriented Development (TOD) and Tree and Sign Ordinances as well as other high-density building approaches.

-- Housing Affordability: Participating in the conversation on Affordable Housing, Vouchers and Evictions.
-Providing market proven approaches and ideas to address the housing affordability concerns
+- Housing Affordability: Participating in the conversation on Affordable Housing, Housing Choice Vouchers and Evictions.
+Providing market proven approaches and ideas to address housing affordability concerns.

-- Service Animals: Working with other apartment associations to find strategies and legislation to stop the abuse of the American with Disabilities Act that label pets as emotional support animals to avoid company Animal policies
+- Emotional Support Animals: Working with other apartment associations to find strategies and legislation that will help stop abuse as well as provide protections and parameters for emotional support animals and housing providers.

-- NC Building Code Changes & Council Hearings: Educating the membership on the changes to the new version of the North Carolina Building Code and monitoring the conversation and studies surrounding wood construction in multifamily.
-Participating in the Mecklenburg Build and Development Commission
+- NC Building Code Changes & Council Hearings: Educating the membership on the changes to the new version of the North Carolina Building Code and advocating for changes to the requirements for provision of Type A accessible units in apartment communities and to permit doorstep refuse and recycling collection containers in apartment corridors with exit access, open-air with balconies served by exterior exit stairs as an allowable and regulated use. .

 Voter Registration for Apartment Residents

 GCAA will hold Voter Registration/Information Drives Ice Cream Events at the following five apartment communities on Wednesday, August 7th from 4:00pm – 6:00pm: